harshvaish/Pielleai/README.md

 - create indexes on database tables
 - check for timestamp in the db for timezone
-- mettere size su tutte le icone nelle classi
+- mettere size su tutte le icone nelle classi -refactor all components with props to externalize them